jrsteensen/OpenHornet/README.md

 * [Contributing HOW-TO](CONTRIBUTING.md)

-    1. Fork this repo
-    1. Create your feature branch (`git checkout -b my-new-feature`)
-    1. Commit your changes (`git commit -am 'Add some feature'`)
-    1. Push to the branch (`git push origin my-new-feature`)
-    1. Create a new pull request

 ## OpenHornet MCAD Model

 The MCAD is converting from SW2019 to 2021.
 No models for contribution will be accepted in anything except this format so we don't end up with various components in various software packages and increase the dependencies required.
-No commits from the educational package will be accepted.
+No commits from the educational or makers versions will be accepted.

 ### Top Level Assembly Structure